versini-org/node-cli/packages/bundlesize/README.md

 - `previous`: the previous path to the report to compare against (required, string)
 - `current`: the current path to the report to compare against (required, string)
 - `columns`: the columns to display (optional, array of objects)
+- `threshold`: the minimum gzip size change in bytes to consider as a change (optional, number, defaults to 0).
+Changes below this threshold are treated as no change.

 ## Examples